-Recently, I’ve seen an advertisement being passed around FaceBook regarding a proposed “Fair Tax.”
+I recently saw an advertisement being passed around FaceBook regarding a supposed “Fair Tax.”
 It is a proposed simplified tax on sales that would replace both the personal and corporate income tax and (supposedly) eliminate the Federal Internal Revenue Service.
-I’m not sure how widely it’s been publicized, but it’s apparently been debated in Congressional committee discussions and was part of the presidential debate in at least 2008 in addition to being promoted by various libertarian candidates and talk host Sean Hannity.
-(Note that it is a federal proposal and would not affect state level income taxes.)
+I’m not sure how widely it’s been publicized, but it’s apparently been debated in Congressional committee discussions and was part of the presidential debate in at least 2008 in addition to being promoted by various libertarian candidates as well as talk host Sean Hannity.

 The proposal is for a 30% tax on top of existing prices for all rent, retail products, and all services.